 Mathematics is an important creative discipline that helps us to understand and change the world.
 We want all pupils at Verwood First School and Nursery to experience the beauty, power and enjoyment of mathematics and develop a sense of curiosity about the subject with a clear understanding.
-It is our aim for all children to succeed at Verwood First and as a result for children to enjoy mathematics and become life-long learners in the subject.
-We understand the importance of not capping the children’s abilities and because of this, the children are inspired to be the best mathematicians they can be.
+It is our aim for all children to succeed at Verwood First, and as a result, for children to enjoy mathematics and become life-long learners in the subject.

 We aim for all pupils to:

-- Have an appreciation of number and number operations, which enables mental calculations and written procedures to be performed efficiently, fluently and accurately to be successful in mathematics.
+Have an appreciation of number and number operations, which enables mental calculations and written procedures to be performed efficiently, fluently and accurately, to be successful in

 Our maths curriculum at Verwood First School and Nursery is taught through the Maths No Problem programme from Year 1.
 This approach is based upon the research from Bruner (Concrete, Pictorial, Abstract approach), Vygotsky (rich discussion & peer talk), Piaget (thinking processes rather than outcomes), Dienes (exploration before structure and a variety of methods) and Skemp (making links).
 Each topic is studied in depth and the teacher does not move to the next stage until all children demonstrate that they have a secure understanding of mathematical concepts.